fa2k/raredisease-configs/README.md

 ```

-4. Check kerberos ticket lifetime is renewable for a week or more `klist`.
-(TODO TBC it never is though)

-5. Log on to `p164-submit`, go to the active analysis directory for the project, and run `bash script.sh`.
+4. Log on to `p164-submit`, go to the active analysis directory for the project, and run `bash script.sh`.

-6. Wait {5} days on average for it to finish (TODO update time).
+5. Wait {5} days on average for it to finish (TODO update time).

-7. Delete `work` and move the project directory to `/tsd/p164/data/durable/WGS/analysis/<project>`.
+6. Delete the `work` directory under `/tsd/p164/data/no-backup/active-wgs-analyses/`.

 ## Config